 Telecom, retail and wholesale, financial, public, and healthcare service companies are among the early adopters.

-According to Dresner’s research of 2019 presented in Forbes publication, the Telecom industry is an absolute leader in its interest in machine learning solutions.
+According to Dresner’s research presented in Forbes publication, the Telecom industry is an absolute leader in its interest in machine learning solutions.
 FinTech, technology, and higher education industries are catching up.

 MLaaS + Cloud Storage + Cloud Computing Capacity + Cloud Services Management = Competitive Edge

 This formula reflects the opportunity for SMB organizations with limited resources to enjoy the gains of machine learning full way.

 Key players in the MLaaS market

 We found and listed below 13 ML providers, who have already made their names and are worth checking out.
 Some of them, like Microsoft, are influential world tech giants, while others are more flexible and specific.
 This is why we do not claim that only cloud giants deserve to be on your list.

 - Fair Isaac Corporation (FICO)